On dense orbits in the space of subequivalence relations: Introduction

 This defines a metric that we propose to call the uniform metric since it induces the uniform topology defined in \cite[Sec.\ 4.6]{kechrisSpaceMeasurepreservingEquivalence}, although it looks finer a priori (to see that the two topologies coincide, one needs to use \cite[Thm.~1]{ioanaSubequivalenceRelationsPositivedefinite2009}).

 Let us finish by outlining the paper: along with basic preliminaries, Section \ref{sec: preliminaries} provides a first proof of Theorem \ref{thmi: Polish space of subeq} using the $\liminf$.
 Section \ref{sec: strong and low} contains the second proof, which relies in a more direct way on the topology of the measure algebra, using as well the lower topology that we define and study therein.
 Section \ref{sec: dense orbit} is devoted to the proof of Theorem \ref{thmi: dense orbit} and \ref{thmi: meager orbits} in their more general form, and contains in particular the proof of Theorem \ref{thmi: infinite index everywhere characterization} in Subsection \ref{sec: converging to Delta}.
 Finally, Section \ref{sec: uniform} contains our complexity computations, which use the uniform metric. \begin{ack} I would like to thank Alekos Kechris for his remarks and encouragements on this paper, and Todor Tsankov for discussions around this topic.
 I am very much indebted to my coauthors Pierre Fima, Kunal Mukherjee and Issan Patri for many of the ideas in this paper, which were developped in the parallel framework of subalgebras of finite von Neumann algebras.
-I am also thankful to Damien Gaboriau for his comments, and to Stefaan Vaes for allowing me to include his remark on the von Neumann algebraic way of understanding the space of subequivalence relations. \end{ack}
+I am also thankful to Damien Gaboriau for his comments, and to Stefaan Vaes for allowing me to include his remark on the von Neumann algebraic way of understanding the space of subequivalence relations.
+Finally, I am very grateful to the anonymous referee for their helpful comments which improved the paper in many ways. \end{ack}